Out-of-Time-Ordered Crystals and Fragmentation

-By construction, strictly local dynamical symmetries commute with any operator that is outside their support, i.e. $[A_x,X]=0$, if $X$ acts trivially on $\Lambda$.
+By construction, strictly local dynamical symmetries commute with any operator that is outside their support, i.e. $[A_k,X]=0$, if $X$ acts trivially on the support of $A_k$ $\Lambda$.
 Therefore, their existence is stable to any such local perturbation whether dissipative or unitary.
-Systems with $A_x$ fulfill the definition for an OTO crystal.
-However, remarkably, further stability is also possible, as we will see in the example.
+However, remarkably, further stability is also possible, as we will see later in the example.

+{\it Fragmentation, frustration and strictly local dynamical symmetries ---} Before moving on to the example, let us discuss the connection to fragmentation.
+Hilbert space fragmentation \cite{fragmentation3} is characterised by decomposition of the Hamiltonian into an exponential number of spatially disconnected invariant subspaces.
+The dimensions of these subspaces may range from finite to those whose size grows exponentially with the system size.
+Consider the influence of this on the time evolution of a local observable $\ave{O(x,t)}$ in a large, but finite system,

+where $H\ket{E_k}=E_k \ket{E_k}$ and we have assumed that the Hamiltonian is block diagonalized.
+If the blocks do not have special structure, an initial state will connect all blocks for generic observables.
+Even if the initial state is contained in only one exponentially large block, one may still invoke eigenstate dephasing \cite{eigenstatedephasing} within the block itself that will lead to relaxation.
+If the block is finite, then dephasing is not possible inside the block.
+However, eigenstate thermalization which states that off-diagonal terms $\bra{E_j}O_x\ket{E_k}, j\neq k$, will be exponentially surpressed in system size, implies generically thermalization and relaxation even for finite blocks.

+If, however, the subspaces are \emph{local}, i.e. there is a projector $P^{n}_x$ to a necessarily finite eigenspace $\ket{E_n}$, which is strictly local, then clearly this immediately implies the existence of a strictly local conservation law $[H,P^{n}_x]=0$, rendering the system non-ergodic.
+This we call \emph{local fragmentation}.